ion2088/firedust-slack/README.md

-# AI Slack Assistant
+# Slack AI Assistant

-A simple implementation of a Slack app connected to an AI assistant, created with [firedust](https://github.com/ion2088/firedust).
-It handles group chats, direct messages and learns the channel message history when added to a group.
-The conversations are kept private within individual groups and with specific users.
-The assistant has a persistent memory and recalls relevant information to respond to users.
-To customize the assistant and add your data to its memory see examples [here](https://github.com/ion2088/firedust/blob/master/examples/deploy_to_slack.py).
+A straightforward implementation of a Slack app connected to a [firedust](https://github.com/ion2088/firedust) AI assistant.
+It supports group chats, direct messages, and learns the channel's message history when added to a group.
+Conversations are private within groups and with individual users.
+The assistant has persistent memory and recalls relevant information to respond effectively.
+To customize the assistant and add data to its memory, see examples [here](https://github.com/ion2088/firedust/tree/master/examples/assistant).

 ## Quickstart

-### 0. End Game
+### 0. Overview
-The quickest way to deploy the assistant on Slack is to use [firedust](https://github.com/ion2088/firedust) interface deploy capabilities.
-You can set it up and running in a few minutes by following this [example](https://firedust.ai/quickstarts).
+Deploy the assistant on Slack quickly using firedust's capabilities.
+Follow [this](https://github.com/ion2088/firedust/blob/master/examples/assistant/deploy_on_slack.py) example for a quick setup.

-To deploy the app on your server, follow the steps below.
+To deploy the app on your server, follow the steps below:

 ### 1. Prerequisites
 - Python 3.10+